matteoprata/DeepRL-Class/README.md

-# OpenAI GYM CarRacing DQN in Pytorch
+# Car Racing with DeepRL in Pytorch

-This repository implements Deep Q Network (DQN) (CNN-based) using PyTorch to train a car in driving a virtual racetrack from OpenAI gym. 🏎️🤖
+This repository implements Deep Q Network (DQN) (CNN-based) using PyTorch to train a car in driving a virtual racetrack from OpenAI gym 🏎️🤖

 ## Usage